Vanisha20347/56_IR-Project_Book-Recommendation-System/Final_Project/Readme.md

 ### To operate the website, follow the below mentioned steps: -
 ### 1) Install all the packages and libraries used in the code.
 ### 2) Install streamlit for the website implementation.
-### 3) Download the Datasets used - final_users.csv, final_books.csv.
+### 3) Download the Datasets used - final_users.csv, final_books.csv and all the .pkl files present in the dataset.
 These can be found in the Dataset folder.
 ### 4) Make sure to download these files in your current working directory or current project folder and name the folder as data, so as to match the path of these files in the code, or else you need to update the path.
 ### 5) Run the following command to run the website: -
 ### streamlit run <your_filename_here.py>